Kojo Aidoo

-High school career
+Early life

 Aidoo was a multi-sport athlete at St. Ignatius of Loyola High School, playing Canadian football, soccer, track and field, and basketball.
 With the track and field team, he was twice named most valuable player, participating in events including the 110 metres hurdles, shot put, and javelin.
 Aidoo played on the Loyola Hawks football team from 1995 to 1997, and he ruptured his spleen during a playoff game in 1996.
 Despite this, Aidoo increasingly focused on football, eventually leaving the track and field team in his final year.
 In 1997, he played for the Oakville-Burlington Invictas of the Great Lakes Football League, a junior football league.
 Aidoo played a major role on the Invictas, including rushing for 165 yards and two touchdowns on only 11 carries against the Essex Ravens.
 Returning to his high school football team in the fall, Aidoo helped the Hawks reach the Halton final in 1997.
 In both of his final two years at Loyola, he was selected as the High School Athlete of the Year.